 Transurethral resection of the prostate (TURP)

-TURP has been a common procedure for enlarged prostate for many years, and it is the surgery with which other treatments are compared.
-With TURP, a surgeon places a special lighted scope (resectoscope) into your urethra and uses small cutting tools to remove all but the outer part of the prostate (prostate resection).
+A lighted scope is inserted into your urethra, and the surgeon removes all but the outer part of the prostate.
 TURP generally relieves symptoms quickly, and most men have a stronger urine flow soon after the procedure.
-Following TURP, there is risk of bleeding and infection, and you may temporarily require a catheter to drain your bladder after the procedure.
-You'll be able to do only light activity until you're healed.
+After TURP you might temporarily need a catheter to drain your bladder, and you'll be able to do only light activity until you've healed.

 Transurethral microwave thermotherapy (TUMT)

-With this procedure, your doctor inserts a special electrode through your urethra into your prostate area.
-Microwave energy from the electrode generates heat and destroys the inner portion of the enlarged prostate gland causing it to shrink and ease urine flow.
-This surgery has a lower risk of complications than does TURP, but is generally only used on small prostates in special circumstances, because re-treatment may be necessary.
+Your doctor inserts a special electrode through your urethra into your prostate area.
+Microwave energy from the electrode destroys the inner portion of the enlarged prostate gland, shrinking it and easing urine flow.
+This surgery is generally used only on small prostates in special circumstances because re-treatment might be necessary.